 Foods which are naturally high in iodine include:

-- seafood, especially white fish, such as haddock, and cod
+- seafood, especially white fish, such as haddock,

 - seaweed, and other sea vegetables, such as kelp